 Fill up your container with fresh water

-We always tend to use transparent glass container when propagating plants as it means you can not only marvel at the new roots growing on your cuttings, but it means you can spot any issues early on.
+We always tend to use transparent glass container as it means you can not only marvel at the new roots growing on your cuttings, but it means you can spot any issues early on.

 Place your cutting in water

 Make sure that at least one of the nodes on the stem cutting is sat in the water to encourage roots to grow out from it.
 Place your container in bright but indirect sunlight.
-Intense light will damage your Fiddle Leaf Fig Tree’s leaves and prevent a successful propagation.
+Intense light will damage the leaves on your cutting.

 Change the water regularly